-Calculating ROI (Return on Investment) for your CRM solution
+Calculating ROI (Return on Investment) for your CRM software

 One of the most commonly asked questions by organizations both before and after implementing a CRM solution is, 'How do I know how much money CRM is saving me?'
 The ROI on any large business undertaking is an extremely important measurable.
 But just how do you go about calculating the ROI on something that can be seemingly transparent at times?

 A Return on Investment in purely financial terms has a very specific definition.
 It is simply a comparison of what was invested, against what was gained on the investment.
 This is the same "return" concept used in stock markets, such as a stock portfolio having return of 15%.
 To apply it to a CRM implementation has a few variables which cause a bit of uncertainty to the casual observer.
 Most of online web based CRM software / web-based SFA's revenue potential comes from a theory which is easy to rationalize but hard to prove.
 By increasing the value of your customers, you are in essence generating more business (and thus revenues) for your company.
 Customer retention is a critical part of the CRM solution, and it is sometimes difficult to tell just how the CRM project has helped your company in this matter.
 There are many steps to generating a fairly accurate portrayal of the ROI for your online web based CRM software / web-based SFA implementation.

 The first step and most critical is, define what metrics you need measured to weigh in on your ROI calculations.
 Make sure everyone within the company agrees on that definition, because you will likely find that opinions differ from finance, to marketing, to sales departments.
 However, some companies are unfamiliar with a direct customer contact business model in general.
 These companies may have a harder time accurately measuring an ROI.